microsoft/Partner-Center-Bot/docs/Deployment.md

 Please checkout [Publish your app](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/publishapp) for more information.

 ## Create a New Instance of the QnA Service
-Perform the following in order to create a new instnace of the QnA service
+Perform the following in order to create a new instance of the QnA service

 1. Browse to https://qnamaker.ai/ and login using an appropriate account
 2. Click the _Create new service_ link found at the top of the page